MarcPickel/se_project_todo-app/README.md

 ## Functionality

 It is a simple Todo application which features a button that, when clicked, pops up a modal with a form and two input fields: one for a required todo name; the other for an optional date.
-Once submitted, the little todo is appended to the initial list of todos and features a unchecked checkbox and delete button - both being functional.
+Once submitted, the little todo is appended to the initial list of todos and features an unchecked checkbox and delete button - both being functional.

 ## Technology